devnich/python-programming/README.md

 dir(math)                       # brief reminder, not user friendly
 ```

-### Import specific items from a library module to shorten programs. {#import-specific-items-from-a-library-module-to-shorten-programs}
+### Import specific items from a library module to shorten programs.

 You want to be careful with this.
 It\'s safer to keep the namespace.